 Effect on beneficials: Could also be harmful to beneficial insects if they come in contact with it.

-Comments: Nettles, basil and wormwood can also be added to the mix.
+Comments: Nettles and basil can also be added to the mix.
 Use hot water to bring out their compounds as you would for a tea.

 Usage: Many insects are repelled by specific herbs e.g. basil will repel aphids, peppermint will repel ants.
 See information in plants section for more examples.